ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-setup-the-wallet.md

 ## What's next?

-The next tutorial will cover using the Ultra Wallet to login into Ultra Toolkit - [Tutorial - LogIn to the Ultra Toolkit](./tutorial-login-to-toolkit.md)
+The next tutorial will cover using the Ultra Wallet to login into Ultra Toolkit - [Tutorial - Log in to the Ultra Toolkit](./tutorial-login-to-toolkit.md)